suyeb786/wikimedia/README.md

 2. Operating System: CentOS-7
 3. Containerization Tool: Docker or any(ex.
 LXC, RCT)

-Note: Following steps are documented based on setup I have conifigured on my local machine due to full fledge environment unavailablity and setups are enough for understanding and learning purpose.
+Note: Following steps are documented based on setup I have configured on my local machine due to full fledge environment unavailability and setups are enough for understanding and learning purpose.

 ### Steps
 1. Install VirtualBox and deploy CentOS-7 VM on VirtualBox hypervisor